 I must admit that the visit by Mr. Fatheazam to Malaysia in 1994 brought along a lot of learning lessons for the Malaysian Bahá’í community.
 Following his visit, a new invigorating wind blew into the Malaysian Bahá’í community, that led to the further maturation of the individuals, institutions and the community at large.
 The community of the Greatest Name in Malaysia was never the same when viewed from various angles.
 I could visibly witness so much power in the Faith, which operates in its own ways, in its own spheres and operated by the invisible and invincible hands of Bahá’u’lláh Himself!

 About Mr. Fatheazam

-Born into a Baha’i family in Tehran, Iran, in 1924 Mr. Fatheazam obtained Masters degrees in arts from Tehran University and Wiswa Bharati University in India.
+Born into a Baha’i family in Tehran, Iran, in 1924, Mr. Fatheazam obtained a Masters degrees in Arts from Tehran University and Wiswa Bharati University in India.
 He worked as a curator at the library of the Faculty of Arts at Tehran University.

-Moving into India he held the post of lecturer in Persian literature at Punjab University, and was staff artist at All-India Radio from 1955 to 1963 and was secretary of the National Spiritual Assembly of the Baha’is of India during this period.
+Moving into India, he held the post of lecturer in Persian literature at Punjab University, and was staff artist at All-India Radio from 1955 to 1963 and was the Secretary of the National Spiritual Assembly of the Baha’is of India during this period.
 He was also Managing Director of the Baha’i Publishing Trust, New Delhi.